bacchuswebworks/Netball/README.md

 - Context manager support for safe database operations
 - Complete database schema for netball tournament statistics
 - Sample data insertion for testing and demonstration
+- Team and player management UI with add/edit/delete functionality
+- QTableView with custom table models for data display

 ## Development